Volunteers, click here!

 The Tea Room Tradition at St. Philip’s Church

-The Tea Room (formerly The Tea Garden) is a St. Philip’s tradition that began in 1952 by the Women’s Auxiliary and was directed by Mrs. Carlton Davies (Hattie).
-In its first years, the Tea Room was held in the old “Shell Shop,” now known as the Tea Garden House.
-The Tea Room tradition was reintroduced in 2003.
-Lunch is served daily (weekdays only) for one week in the Spring and is served in St. Philip’s Parish House and Courtyard.
-Many volunteers––men, women, and youth--donate their time, talents, and treasures to this project.
-Proceeds from the Tea Room benefit St. Philip's foreign and home missions, St. Philip's choirs, and junior and senior high youth ministries.
+The Tea Room is a St. Philip’s tradition that was begun in 1952 by the Women’s Auxiliary and directed by Mrs. Carlton "Hattie" Davies.
+In its first years, the Tea Room was held in the old “Shell Shop,” now known as the Tea Garden, and after some years off, the Tea Room tradition was reintroduced in 2003.
+Lunch is served daily in the St. Philip’s Parish House and courtyard for one week in the spring.
+Many volunteers––men, women, and youths––donate their time, talents, and treasures to this project.
+Proceeds from the Tea Room benefit St. Philip's foreign and home missions, St. Philip's choirs, and youth ministries.